 Do we collect sensitive personal data?

 As mentioned above, not in the normal course of our processing.
 Sensitive personal data includes certain categories of personal information, such as that about race, ethnicity, religion or health.
-There may be occasion whereby a particular legal matter require you to provide us with sensitive personal data.
+There may be an occasion whereby a particular legal matter requires you to provide us with sensitive personal data.

 Our Security measures